planevina/esp32-arduino-lib-builder/README.md

 In comparison to the original [esp32-arduino-lib-builder](https://github.com/espressif/esp32-arduino-lib-builder), this repository is used for recompiling specific versions of the SDK in `arduino-esp32` and has the following branches:

 * `release/*` is used to recompile the original SDK for a specified version.
-* `debug/*` is used to recompile debug versions based on a specified SDK version.
 * `high_perf/*` is used to recompile high performance versions based on a specified SDK version.
 It changes some configurations (as below) and can achieve higher performance in some cases, especially for avoiding [screen drifting](https://docs.espressif.com/projects/esp-faq/en/latest/software-framework/peripherals/lcd.html#why-do-i-get-drift-overall-drift-of-the-display-when-esp32-s3-is-driving-an-rgb-lcd-screen) when using RGB LCDs.
 (Only available for v3.x and above versions)

   * For ESP32-S3 SoCs: